FourjsGenero/ex_app_menu/README.md

 The module implements a treeview to let the user browse in the program tree and start a program.

-Each program is identifier by a code and can be executed directly with the code.
+Each program is identified by a code and can be executed directly with the code.

 In this version, when the user selects a program, the launcher closes itself and returns the program code.
 The code can be easily modified if you want to